vduce/randa-kassis-website/public/interviews/essayistcritics/ec5.md

 We must seek a compromise — one that leads to the release of political prisoners and real steps towards national reconciliation.

 In this effort, Russia has a critical role to play — as do Europe, the United States, and regional actors.
-Let me add one last point: there is no family left in Syria untouched by grief.
+Let me add one final point: there is no family left in Syria untouched by grief.

 But if we want to offer a future to this extraordinary people — if we wish to keep Syria united — then we must seek justice, not vengeance.

 We must heed the lesson of Iraq: the removal of a dictator must not be conflated with the dismantling of the state.
 What happened in Iraq should serve as a warning — to raze everything to the ground is to pave the way for collapse, for militias and tribal fragmentation.

 ![](5.pdf)
 <p></p>